streamsets/pipeline-library/transformer/sample-pipelines/pipelines/Tx Slowly Changing Dimension - Type 1/README.md

 Click on the pipeline you just imported to open it and click on the "Parameters" tab and fill in the appropriate information for your environment.

 **Important:** *For this pipeline, you only need to specify the output directory for the file.
 This is on the local file system where Transformer is installed.
-Make wure the directory is created and proper permissions are set so that the transformer user can create files.
+Make sure the directory is created and proper permissions are set so that the transformer user can create files.
 By default, the directory ```/data/master``` is used.
 You can change it to anything you want.*

 ![Step 3](images/TxSCDType1_step3.png "Configure the parameters")